mriot/gw2-no-recall-mech/README.md

 ### Notifications

-Sometimes if you start the tool and then immediately tab into the game, the notification will fail to show but the keybind should still be suppressed (if you are playing as a mechanist).
+Sometimes if you start the tool and then immediately tab into the game, the first notification will fail to show but the keybind should still be suppressed (if you are playing as a mechanist).

 ### Keybinds